AlexPoirier1/Twig-to-jsx/README.md

 - Some app specific codes are still to be removed
 - `onClick` functions should convert to an anonymous function `() => {[CODE HERE]}`
 - The `style` tag should convert to a style object
-- The `include` twig tag is not yet supported

 ## Release Notes

+### 1.2.0

+- Add support for the 'include' tag
+- Rework code for more extensibility

 ### 1.1.0